Solomon Musa: Death

-In late December 1999, Solomon Musa died, allegedly of wounds received from a shrapnel after an ammunition store exploded in Benguema prior to the AFRC attack on Freetown in January 1999.
+In late December 1999, Solomon Musa died, allegedly of wounds received from shrapnel after an ammunition store exploded in Benguema prior to the AFRC attack on Freetown in January 1999.
 It now appears that he was killed, probably by his own lieutenants, on the orders of Charles Taylor, whose orders he had been refusing.
 This version of his death could also be traced back to rumours spread by Tejan Kabbah.